legitaxes/sc1015-mini_assignment/README.md

 ![alt text](https://cdn.discordapp.com/attachments/1065968545671958530/1083018055724052520/image.png "grading scheme of overall project")

 ### Guidelines:
-1. What is an "interesting problem" based on the dataset?

-2. What do you mean by "data preparation and cleaning"?
+1. What do you mean by "data preparation and cleaning"?
     - Preparing means cleaning the data, resizing/reshaping the data, removing outliers (if necessary), balancing imbalanced classes (if necessary), grouping the rows/columns as necessary, etc. This is an important part of any DS/ML project.
 You may also have to join/merge multiple data sources, plus extract/scrape data from various online sources to work on your problem.